Follow My Eyes: Backdoor Attacks on Goal-Directed Scanpath Prediction: Defense Implementation Details and Hyperparameter Selection

+All defenses operate under a defender that holds $1{,}081$ clean samples ($5\%$ of the training corpus) drawn from the COCO-Search18 validation split, following BackdoorBench~\cite{wu2022backdoorbench}.
+Unless stated otherwise, each defense reuses the original GazeFormer training configuration.
 We evaluate different hyperparameter values (e.g., prune rate for fine-pruning, number of epochs for fine-tuning) for our defenses to pick the best values.
 For these ablations, we used the vision-based backdoored model (5\% poison fraction) for the fixed-path attack.

-{\textbf{Number of Epochs for Fine-tuning.}} Figure~\ref{fig:defense_finetuning_loss} shows the training and validation for the fine-tuning defense with respect to epochs.
-Finetuning for a large number of epochs reduces clean performance by overfitting to the small amount of clean data.
-Based on the graph, after 20 epochs of fine-tuning, it starts overfitting, and so we pick 20 epochs as the optimal number to test for.